AndyMc3000/ci-ms3-pool-club/README.md

 Information Architechture is defined as; "The structural design of the information space to facilitate intuitive access to content" (Copyright 2000 James Garrett).

-With this in mind, please see details below about the sites sitemap, how data is stored and managed, and about navigation and security considerations.
+With this in mind, please see details below about the CPC sitemap, how data is stored and managed, and about navigation and security considerations.

 * ##### Sitemap #####
 The structure of the website is outlined in the Sitemap.
 Click here to view the <a href="assets/readme-assets/cpc-sitemap.png"><strong>Sitemap.</strong></a>